jfeng23/baltimore-crime-and-covid-visualizer/README.md

 VOILA, SIMPLE AS THAT :)

-# How to run React and Flask:
+# How to run Flask and React:

 Run Flask backend:
 ### `npm run start-flask`